Toggle Text

 Our main article discusses the Battle of Arx Cynwit (878 CE), a significant yet often overlooked conflict in Devonshire, England.
 Here are the main points and conclusion:

 1. Conflict: The battle involved a Danish Viking force led by Ubba (Old Norse: Ubbi), besieging the Wessex hillfort of Cynwit.
-The battle probably took place at Countisbury Castle a.k.a.
-Wind Hill, near Lynmouth Bay, North Devon, England.
+Countisbury Castle a.k.a.
+Wind Hill, near Lynmouth Bay, North Devon, England, is one of several candidates for the historical battle site.

 2. Victory: The Wessex fyrd militia, led by Ealdorman Odda, launched a desperate dawn ambush, decisively defeating the Vikings and capturing their totemic Raven war-flag.